 What is React?

 React is a JavaScript library for building dynamic and interactive user interfaces.
-It was created by Facebook in 2011.
+Facebook created it in 2011.
 Currently, it is the most widely used Javascript library for front-end development.
-Clearly, React is in high demand in the job market.
+React is in high demand in the job market.

 What is DOM?

-As you probably know, when a web page is loaded in a browser, the browser takes the HTML code and creates a tree-leaf structure called the Document Object Model (DOM).
+As you probably know, when a browser loads a web page, it takes the HTML code and creates a tree-leaf structure called the Document Object Model (DOM).

-This allows us to use Javascript and change the page content in response to user action.
-For example, you can use Javascript to hide an element when the user clicks on a button.
+DOM allows us to use Javascript and change the page content in response to user action.
+For example, you can use Javascript to hide an element when the user clicks a button.
 This is called Vanilla Javascript.

 What is the React component?

 Working with DOM can be complex and challenging to manage as our application grows.
 This is where React comes into its place.
 In React applications, we don’t query and update the DOM.
 Instead, we describe our application using small, reusable components.
-React will take care of efficiently creating and updating DOM elements using its virtual DOM.
+React will efficiently create and update DOM elements using its virtual DOM.

 A component helps us write reusable, modular, and better-organized code.

-Let’s look into a real-world example: a calculator app, check how to build a React calculator app here.
+Let’s look into a real-world example: a calculator app.
+Check out how to build a React calculator app here.

 A react application is a tree of components.
 You can build all the components individually and then combine them to build the page.
-With the App being the root bringing everything together.
+The App component is the root, bringing everything together.

 How many components are in React JS?

 React components can be created using a function or a class.
-Function-based components are the preferred approach as they’re more concise and easier to work with.
+Function-based components are preferred as they’re more concise and easier to work with.

 What is JSX?

-This is another feature that supports componentization and is one of the reasons for Virtual DOM to work.
+JSX is another feature that supports componentization and is one of the reasons that Virtual DOM works.
 Instead of JavaScript, react code can also be written in another syntax, JSX (an extension to ECMAScript).

 JSX stands for JavaScript XML.
 It is a syntax that allows us to write components that combine HTML and JavaScript in a readable and expressive way, making it easier to create complex user interfaces.

-Although it is not mandatory to use, it is easy to use and increases the readability of the code.
+Although it is not mandatory, it is easy to use and increases the readability of the code.

 What is virtual DOM?